DevMountain/javascript-1-afternoon/README.md

 * `Fork` this repository.
 * `Clone` your fork.
+* Open `./practice.js` with your code editor.
-* Open `fns-scopes.js`.
+* Open `./index.html` with your browser.

 ## Directions

-Complete all the activities inside of `fns-scopes.js` to make the spec runner pass it's tests.
+Complete all the activities inside of `practice.js` to make the spec runner pass it's tests.
 In order to check the progress of the spec runner, open `SpecRunner.html` with your browser.
 Remember to commit and push your code often.
 Good luck!

 ## Tips and Tricks